ARC Port Forwarding

 In most cases, Roon will automatically configure your network so that Roon ARC can securely access your server from outside your home.

 Whatever you do, don’t take the “easy” way out and activate the DMZ setting on your router!
 Activating the “DMZ” setting on your router/firewall has the effect of placing the target machine on the internet with absolutely zero security.
 Rather than open up one port for ARC you end up exposing all of the ports on that machine, which is a huge surface area for a hacker to exploit.
 If you activate this setting and use your Roon Server as the target then your server will be completely exposed.
-If you are having trouble getting port forwarding to work then contact Roon support via Community, post on our Port Forwarding Help Category and please be patient while we work through a high volume of incoming requests.
+If you are having trouble getting port forwarding to work then enter the Technical Support troubleshooting module, which will automatically post on our Port Forwarding Help Category should your issue remain unresolved.

 Troubleshooting Automatic Configuration